 When it comes to promoting products, video is perhaps the most popular type of content that influencers create.
 Influencers started by writing blog posts about their favorite products.
 Then, as social media grew in popularity, the types of content created by influencers shifted.
 Instagram and Facebook Live, IGTV, YouTube, and TikTok have all demonstrated the incredible power that video offers to connect people.

 With the rise in popularity of podcasts and the launch of audio-only applications like Clubhouse, the next big trend in influencer marketing will arise.
-We may not know exactly how, but we do know that the number and variety of content options will change throughout time.
+We may not know exactly how, but we do know that the number and variety of content options will change over time.
 By joining new platforms as they emerge, eCommerce brands can be ready to take advantage of new, innovative platforms and content.
 What’s more, influencers are more likely to want to work with you if you already have a following on a specific platform.

 4) Influencers are showcasing more of their lives